-1. Planet eBook
+1. Planet EBook

 ManyBooks works in the same way as Planet eBook, offering classic literature for free.
 However, where Planet eBook presents a carefully selected array of literature, ManyBooks handles everything in bulk (as the name truthfully implies).

 Classic Reader resides somewhere between Planet eBook and ManyBooks.
-It offers a large selection of fiction, non-fiction, drama, and young reader options.
+It offers a large selection of fiction, non-fiction, classical, drama, and young reader options.
 You can also browse through the poetry and short story sections for some light reading.

 There are a few things that make Project Gutenberg stand out from other free ebook sites.
 First, you can either read the books online, with a reader like Kindle, or download them to read later.
 Second, you can send the books to Dropbox, Google Drive, or OneDrive with the click of a button.